Mazlan has an affinity for trivia and fun facts that he loves to share with others.

 - Soreness in the shoulder

-Some of the famous people who drink urine are:
+Some of the famous men (and woman) who drink their own urine are:

 - Mexican professional boxer, Juan Manuel Marquez